 - For each competitor and for your own company, document the sales force size and the relative market share in absolute dollar terms or as a percentage.

-Below is a sample matrix of the competitive information required:
+Below is a list of the competitive information required for each competitor:

 Value of Competitive Insights